anchore/syft/DEVELOPING.md

 - make

 ### Docker settings for getting started
-Make sure you've updated your docker settings so the default docker socket path available.
+Make sure you've updated your docker settings so the default docker socket path is available.

 Go to: